- 4 days ago

 MLS RULES

 The main benefit to you, the seller, is the increase in exposure your property will receive through the MLS.
-To insure that both the general public and the agents are treated fairly, rules and regulations have been established so the information gathered through the MLS is as correct and accurate as possible.
+To insure that both the general public and the brokers are treated fairly, rules and regulations have been established so the information gathered through the MLS is as correct and accurate as possible.

 UNDERSTANDING THE LISTING AGREEMENT

 In an exclusive right to sell contract, one broker is appointed as the sole agent of the seller and is given the exclusive right to sell the property with an additional authority and obligation on his/her part to distribute the listing to other cooperating brokers in the MLS.
-The advantage to a seller under this form of listing agreement is that all the members of the MLS are offering your property to prospective buyers.
+The advantage to a seller under this form of listing agreement is that all the participants of the MLS are offering your property to prospective buyers.

 The importance of accurate information cannot be overstated.
-Submitting inaccurate information to the MLS can have ethical and legal consequences for both you and your Broker.
+Submitting inaccurate information to the MLS can have ethical and legal consequences for both you and your broker.
 Prospective buyers rely on this data in making their decision to view and/or purchase your property.

 AFTER THE LISTING IS SIGNED